Skip to content

 The Credit Score Impact

 Taking out a private loan does affect your credit.
-Here's what happens:
+Here is what happens:

 • New hard inquiry: When you apply, the lender checks your credit, which temporarily lowers your score by a few points.